 - Development Variability: Development proposals vary from year to year in the plan area.
 The resulting unpredictability of collecting funds means that City departments are not always able to utilize the funding collected in the short term. - Incremental Fund Collection: Funds for infrastructure types increase incrementally with development permits.
-Accumulating enough funds to support a substantial infrastructure project can require several years. - Eligible Plan Area Projects: The limitations on spending the funds within the Centre City Plan Area can further delay spending until a suitable project is scheduled and funds are adequate to support the improvements. - Leveraging City Funds: The Centre City Levy funds are sometimes combined with other centre city project budgets to maximize overall infrastructure improvements which can result in delays until budgets are aligned.
+Accumulating enough funds to support a substantial infrastructure project can require several years. - Eligible Plan Area Projects: The limitations on spending the funds within the Centre City Plan Area can further delay spending until a suitable project is scheduled and funds are adequate to support the improvements. - Leveraging City Funds: The Centre City Levy funds are sometimes combined with other centre city project budgets to maximize overall infrastructure improvements which can result in delays until budgets are aligned. - Unbudgeted Project Opportunities: Project opportunities may arise that require formal Council budget adjustments, and therefore the spending of funds may take time to achieve that approval.

-The collection of these levies has resulted in a number of projects that support and enhance development in the Centre City.
-The program has been well received by industry because it provides certainty to developers who plan to develop in the Centre City.
+The collection of these levies, combined with other sources of funding, has resulted in the delivery of a number of projects that support and enhance development in the Centre City.
+The program has been well received by members of the development industry because it provides cost certainty to developers building in the Centre City.
 Infrastructure upgrades needed to support a proposed development can be unknown until later in the approval process.
 The certainty associated with the levy reduces financial uncertainty to development projects related to unanticipated infrastructure upgrades.